alexjzyang/fhxParse/DevLog.md

 Bulk edit and create the table for instance configurable parameters - done

 EOD update:
 All control module class tables are successfully generated.
-Further test desired Also, wrote code to handle empty string values (two back to back double quotes "" of a string parameter) code to handle permitted mode.
+Further test required Also, wrote code to handle empty string values (two back to back double quotes "" of a string parameter) code to handle permitted mode.
 Some of these handlers are hardcoded for the moment.